nasmith/NLP-winter22/index.md

 1. Point your web browser to [http://localhost:4000](http://localhost:4000)
 1. Reload your web browser after making a change to preview its effect.

-For more information, refer to [Just the Docs](https://pmarsceill.github.io/just-the-docs/).
+For more information, refer to